Send cheque donations to:

 Heritage Buildings of Amherstburg surveys nearly 100 buildings through photographs and snapshot summaries offering a glimpse into Amherstburg’s colourful past.
 Each structure tells a story of activities and events that occurred within its walls: its owners, occupants, and guests…from prime ministers to town folk. exploring a variety of building types that collectively paint a picture of the fascinating heritage of Amherstburg.

-IMPORTANT NOTICE FROM THE BELLE VUE CONSERVANCY
+AN OPEN LETTER FROM THE BELLE VUE CONSERVANCY

-Belle Vue Conservancy encourages you, the public,
+Belle Vue Conservancy